bkase/fast-blog/src/kotlin.md

 ## Why Kotlin and not "X"?

-We wanted to iterate on a lot of the software structure we came up with for our [Swift iOS app](http://tryroll.com), and for a bunch of pieces we needed a powerful type system.
+We wanted to iterate on a lot of the software structure we came up with for our [Swift iOS app](http://tryroll.com), and for a bunch of pieces we needed a powerful type-system.
 So rather than just stick with Java -- it's way too verbose -- we started looking at alternatives.
-We wanted a strong static type system.
-Scala has too much overhead for Android.
+We wanted a strong static type-system, yet the obvious choice, Scala, has too much overhead for Android.
 Kotlin really stood out for us.
 [This document by Jake Wharton at Square](https://docs.google.com/document/d/1ReS3ep-hjxWA8kZi0YqDbEhCqTt29hG8P44aA9W0DM8/edit?hl=en&forcehl=1) made the decision easier.
 So we took the risk.

 ## Great Features

 * [Null type safety!](https://kotlinlang.org/docs/reference/null-safety.html)

-Just like in Swift, optional values are tracked through the type-system.
-You will not have null pointer exceptions in your Kotlin code.
+In Kotlin, just like in Swift, optional values are tracked through the type-system.
+You will not have null pointer exceptions in your Kotlin code:

 ```kotlin
 val x: String? = tryToGetString()